Effects of cavity birefringence in polarisation-encoded quantum networks: Two-photon remote entanglement

-where the last 4 lines correspond to relevant pair of terms for detection of a $H$ and $V$ photons leading to successful heralds.
-The projected state upon the detection event of a $H$ and $V$ photons at node (c) at respective times $t_H$ and $t_V$ is
+where the last four parenthetical terms correspond to the creation of $H$ and $V$ photons at ports $\{\rm{(c),(c)}\}$, $\{\rm{(c),(d)}\}$, $\{\rm{(d),(c)}\}$ and $\{\rm{(d),(d)}\}$ respectively; the successful detection of each of these outcomes provides a unique herald.
+The projected atomic state upon detection of $H$ and $V$ photons at Port (c) at times $t_H$ and $t_V$ is